-\ What do you plan to do during the next reporting period to accomplish the goals?
+What do you plan to do during the next reporting period to accomplish the goals?

-We are entering year 3 of the LTER VIII.
+We are entering year 4 of the LTER VIII.
 As you have seen from earlier in this report, we have a great start, and progress underway for each of the new projects proposed for this award.
-During year 3 we will: 1) continue our core-data collection, processing, and online data integration of the current year and previous years' samples; 2) continue to update and error-check the online data associated with KNZ LTER database and LTER network information management system; 3) continue to improve data accessibility and search options within our online database; 4) update our spatial data portal and online-accessibility of our GIS data, 5) continue to support the development of new research projects initiated by KNZ junior faculty including Pam Sullivan (OSU), Meghan Avolio (Johns Hopkins), Sally Koerner (UNC-Greensboro), Kim Komatsu (UNC-Greensboro), Andrew Hope (KSU), Kevin Wilcox (Wyoming), Abby Langston (KSU), Zak Ratajczak (KSU) and Allison Louthan (KSU); 6) promote educational training and inclusion of undergraduate researchers within site science; 7) invest in training and development of our graduate student researchers at KNZ, contribute towards their career advancement, and engage them in synthesis activities available within broader LTER network; 8) continue to provide leadership and participation in LTER network level activities, and 9) prepare for our mid-funding site review in the Summer, 2023.
+During year 4 we will: 1) continue our core-data collection, processing, and online data integration of the current year and previous years' samples; 2) continue to update and error check the online data associated with KNZ LTER database and LTER network information management system; 3) continue to improve data accessibility and search options within our online database; 4) update our spatial data portal and online accessibility of our GIS data, 5) continue to support the development of new research projects initiated by KNZ faculty including Pam Sullivan (OSU), Meghan Avolio (Johns Hopkins), Sally Koerner (UNC-Greensboro), Kim Komatsu (UNC-Greensboro), Andrew Hope (KSU), Kevin Wilcox (UNC-Greensboro), Abby Langston (KSU), Zak Ratajczak (KSU) and Allison Louthan (KSU); 6) promote educational training and inclusion of undergraduate researchers within site science; 7) invest in training and development of our graduate student researchers at KNZ, contribute towards their career advancement, and engage them in synthesis activities available within broader LTER network; and 8) continue to provide leadership and participation in LTER network level activities.